-Most engaging Most natural Most preferred
+Most engaging Mos t natural Most preferred

+All VTubers All VTubers All VTubers

-Mocap only 13% 9% 18%
+Mocap only 12% 13% 13% 9% 17% 18%

-VMagicMirror 18% 16% 20%
+VMagicMirror 16% 18% 17% 16% 18% 20%

-AlterEcho 70% 75% 63%
+AlterEcho 72% 70% 70% 75% 65% 63%

-"[The AlterEcho animation] and [the VMagicMirror animation] feel like watching a real human, instead of an anime character, playing a game" (P112); "Although [the AlterEcho avatar] looks the most natural, it seems too similar to a real person when combined with the [streamer's] voice.
+that human-like body gestures would reduce the unique charm of an anime persona that tends to be "flat" and ideal: "Too many subtle body movements would ruin the role-playing aspect of the VTuber.
+It made people think the world behind the screen is not so ideal" (P85); "[The AlterEcho animation] and [the VMagicMirror animation] feel like watching a real human, instead of an anime character, playing a game" (P112); "Although [the AlterEcho avatar] looks the most natural, it seems too similar to a real person when combined with the [streamer's] voice.
 [The VMagicMirror avatar] is just right: there are some cartoonish gestures, but they don't feel split with the voice" (P203).
 Although one can change the frequency and variety of gestures in AlterEcho easily by adjusting the persona parameters, the "sweet spot" of the amount and types of avatar gestures for a typical VTuber audience remains to be explored by future studies.

 Interestingly, some participants suggested going in the opposite direction of a flat avatar and asked for more frequent and pronounced facial expression changes: "The facial expression in all videos should switch more aggressively" (P3); "The avatar expressions are too few... there should be more quirky expressions" (P21); "When a VTuber is playing a game such as Syobon Action [the game played by the VTuber], I expect the VTuber to have a plethora of reactions and facial expressions, so I think the facial expressions should be more enhanced and dramatic" (P34).
 Some also preferred the facial expressions in the VMagicMirror animation over the ones in AlterEcho: "I feel as if the facial expressions of [the VMagicMirror avatar] were more engaging, however [the AlterEcho avatar] has more dynamic movement" (P270); "While I enjoyed [the AlterEcho animation] the most overall, it seems like [the VMagicMirror animation] is more natural when it comes to the facial expressions" (P268).
-The diversity in participants' preferences, some of which are contradictory, validate the persona modulation approach taken by AlterEcho, which should be extended to allow precisely defining a desired persona.
+The diversity in participants' preferences, some of which are contradictory, validate our persona modulation approach, which should be extended to allow precisely defining a desired persona.